🎫️ Gig 🌎 Country United States of America (USA) (US) βš”️ Band(s) Cirith Ungol

 Metal genres or classifications is very different now than in the 1980’s:

 • Venom: “Our music is Power Metal, Venom Metal, Black Metal, not Heavy Metal cos that’s for the chicks“.
 Kerrang!
-Nov 1982
+Nov 1982 and “The Return of True Power Metal” and “Barbaric Black Metal” on At War with Satan ads in 1984.

-• Slayer: “From The Heaviest Band In the World Comes The Ultimate Power Metal Album” (Metal Blade Records ad header on Hell Awaits), “Very Heavy” (Creem Magazine 5/84) and “A Sure Must For All Hardcore Fans” (Metallic Overkill fanzine).
+• Slayer: “From The Heaviest Band In the World Comes The Ultimate Power Metal Album” (Metal Blade Records ad header on Hell Awaits), “Very Heavy (Creem Magazine 5/84) and “A Sure Must For All Hardcore Fans” (Metallic Overkill fanzine).
 And “Speed Metals Finest Album” for Reign in Blood poster.

 • Exodus: “leaders of the San Francisco speed metal scene” (backside of Combat Tour Live: The Ultimate Revenge)